wfinn/stuff/normalize-urls/README.md

 - removes default ports

 - -u to remove duplicates
-- -h if you want to switch to https
+- -h if you dont want to switch all urls to https